gartung/larexamples/larexamples/AnalysisExample/ADDITIONAL_NOTES.md

 3. Keep focused: You want to read in LArSoft events and create histograms and n-tuples.
-Don't get bogged down in the detailed code in the .cc file.
+Don't get bogged down in the detailed code in the .cc file if your task doesn't involve dE/dx of primary particles in an event.
 You might be better off renaming or moving that file and creating a new one from scratch or using artmod, referring to the original as needed.